kouoni/apprentice-magic-grimoire-v1/content/preparation.md

 first, some thoughts about [[physical health]]. keep your physical stats in balance, unless you need to specialize in some sport/bodybuilding.
 - Strength: weightlifting is the key here.
 See: [[strength training]].
-- Agility: for stamina, cardio is best, my favorite is uphill walks. another to keep while doing strength training is [[flexibility]]
+- Agility: for stamina, cardio is best, my favorite is uphill walks. another to keep while doing strength training is [[flexibility]].
-- Endurance: this covers many aspects: muscle endurance, joints and bone health.\
+- Endurance: this covers many aspects: muscle endurance, joints and bone health.

 i also note about [[nutrients]] here.

 3. Mental Preparations